melalawi/GlobalTwitchEmotes/README.md

 Built extensions can be found in the newly-generated `build` directory.
 You can side-load the unpacked extension in order to run it in your browser.
 Please refer to your browser's extension installation guide for details.

+If installing from the releases tab:

+Chromium browsers: Enable developer mode on the `chrome://extensions` page, then drag the downloaded zip onto that page.

+Firefox: Use the `Load Temporary Add-on` button in `about:debugging#/runtime/this-firefox`, then select the zip file in the window that pops up.

 ##  Testing

 In the parent directory, run `npm run-script test` to run all test files found in the `test` directory.